“Here's the guest room!"

 She didn't want Diode to leave, though.

-Although Terra previously lived alone, she wasn't completely isolated.
-She was invited to hang-outs with neighbors and friends from her school days.
-Four days after the trial, her aunt and uncle came to see her in person on a day off.
-They lavished praise on the pair for the good fight they had put up by catching the huge prey and lamented the seizure of the Intercontinentals' pillar boat.
-As they were leaving, Uncle Rubal, speaking outside his role as Council of Elders clerk, even encouraged them to keep their hopes up.
+Although Terra was previously living alone, she wasn't completely isolated.
+Neighbors and friends from her school days invited her to hang out.
+Four days after the trial, her aunt and uncle came to visit in person during a day off.
+They lavished praise on the pair for putting up a good fight with their huge catch and lamented the seizure of the Intercontinentals' pillar boat.
+Uncle Rubal, speaking outside his official role as Council of Elders clerk, even encouraged the two to keep their hopes up as he departed.

-During the chat, Diode maintained the composure of an honor student, only interjecting with ‘true’ to make her presence known.
-They saw Terra's aunt and her companion off at Main Street, and once home, Diode calmly asked, "Did I treat the guests well?"
+During the chat, Diode maintained the composure of an honor student, only interjecting “true” to maintain her presence.
+They saw Terra's aunt and her companion off at Main Street, an once back home, Diode calmly asked, "Did I treat the guests well?”

 Just who do you think you are around here?
-It's like you've settled in enough to start asking questions like that.
+You've definitely made yourself at home if you've started asking questions like that.

-It seemed like not only had Diode decided Terra's house was somewhere she could belong to, but she also showed no hesitation in behaving like it.
+It seemed like Diode had not only decided Terra's house was somewhere she could belong, but also showed no hesitation in behaving like it.

 “Tell-Tale, this one's for you.”